 They posted on their Facebook in September 2017 to celebrate their five year anniversary as a band and mentioned that they were working on new material…and then that was it.
 Nothing further was posted, nothing was released, no more shows happened (that I am aware of) and no follow up post ever came.
 A few people later commented on that post asking if they were still playing which went unanswered.
 So it’s a mystery what happened to this band because they seem to have fallen off the face of the earth entirely, but I sure hope they someday post an update or make more music.
 In the meantime, the two albums they did leave behind are quite the legacy.

 Fagatron– This is a band that is long defunct and that I never saw live; I’ve always been bummed about that.
-They hailed from Lincoln, Nebraska in the late 90s and early 00s, which incidentally was the end of the heyday of some “distro dude” with a table full of records at a show (though with the vinyl resurgence, maybe it’ll making a comeback).
+They hailed from Lincoln, Nebraska in the late 90s and early 00s, which incidentally was the end of the heyday of some “distro dude” with a table full of records at a show (though with the vinyl resurgence, maybe it’ll make a comeback).
 I came into possession of their self-titled 7inch at a show where another queer band had copies of albums and such by other queer bands much like the “distro dude” (but nicer).
 With a name like that, and a cool silk screened cover, I couldn’t resist.
-The bass and drums duo delivered on that release too, six primal and gritty heavily distorted punk rock tracks in a lo-fi package.
-I was in such a style band at the time so this one really resonated with me in a lot of ways.
+The bass and drums duo delivered on that release too, six gritty, heavily distorted punk rock tracks that sounded like they were recorded in a garbage can or at least a dark, dank basement in the middle of nowhere.
+I was in such a style band at the time, and a baby queer myself, so this one really resonated with me in a lot of ways.

 The original was released in 1998 (yes, I still have my copy) and was re-issued in 2012 by Punk Start My Heart.
 This is also about the time it made it to Bandcamp with a download of all 36 of the band’s songs from across their 7inch EP, a split 7 inch with another queer two piece, Ninja Death Squad (more on them below), and their self tilted album.
 Today, just 9 songs are still up for download (not sure why on that) but their album is streaming on Spotify and a lot of songs are also on YouTube so most (though not all) of their catalog is readily available albeit in a bit of a scattered way.
 There’s also the treasure trove of Discogs where new stuff seems to pop up all the time.
 I may have never seen this band live, but they sure do hold a special place in my heart in terms of formative bands.

-Gibbons– I have a ton of love for this endearing pop punk/emo duo and I’ve been going to their shows (and played a few of them along the way) since pretty much the beginning.
+Gibbons– I have a ton of love for this endearing pop punk/emo duo and I’ve been going to their shows (and played on the same bill for a few of them along the way) since pretty much the beginning.
 They always make me smile, because after all, there’s not many bands that can so seamlessly incorporate the Air Bud franchise into a song.
 (Sadly that song remains unreleased as of now but has been one of their live staples for years.)

-godheadsilo– I saw this band’s name for yeeeeaaaars, but it wasn’t until the Covid lockdowns hit in 2020 that I finally really explored them and of course, given that they’re a heavy drum and bass band, immediately fell in love and rose to the top of the heap of my favorite duos.
-Better late then never I guess, as the saying goes!
+godheadsilo– I saw this band’s name for yeeeeaaaars, but it wasn’t until the Covid lockdowns hit in 2020 that I finally really explored them.
+That is a bit of a shame because of course I immediately fell in love with them (given that they are an heavy bass and drums outfit) and they rose to the top of the heap of my favorite duos.
+Better late than never I guess!
 One of the very first pieces I wrote for FTA (that was one of our “soft opening” posts before more widely announcing ourselves to the world) was about this band where I go into much more detail about things.
 You can read that here.
 Here’s hoping 2023 might finally bring me the chance to see them live.

-The Haggard– A short lived queer hardcore duo from Portland, there’s not much out there info wise on this band these days, but in their brief existence I was able to catch them live a few times and they managed to release a few 7 inches and two albums, A Bike City Called Greasy in 1999 and No Future in 2001.
+The Haggard– A short lived queer hardcore duo from Portland, there’s not much out there on this band these days, but in their brief few years of existence I was able to catch them live a few times (35mm negatives are in a box in a closet in my house) and they managed to release a few 7 inches and two albums, A Bike City Called Greasy in 1999 and No Future in 2001.
 Their music is not all that readily available currently because it isn’t on streamers, but I did find a full stream of No Future on YouTube that I recommend checking out for the grit and the growl.
 (I magically still have my old 7inches and the CDs which, if you feel like shelling out a few bucks on Discogs, you can pick up too.)

 Heavens to Betsy– Before she contributed her signature howl to Sleater-Kinney, going on to become an indie rock icon, a very young Corin Tucker fronted her first band, Heavens To Betsy.
 They hit right at the heart of feminine rage and were part of the original wave of riot grrrl bands alongside contemporaries like Bikini Kill and Bratmobile.
 They left behind a legacy of several comp tracks, 7inches and their lone full length from 1994, Calculated.
 The comp tracks are a little harder to track down these days, but both Calculated and the 1993 7inch These Monsters Are Real are readily available on streamers.

 Japanther– The feral art punk band was prolific over their 13 year career and famous for their telephone receiver mics.
-They are a band I always kept an eye on from afar, sadly never seeing live because much of their career coincided with me trying to do the “adult” thing and also having a “career” (and a boring one, a foolish notion I finally gave up on around 35).
+They are a band I always kept an eye on from afar, sadly never seeing them live because much of their career coincided with me trying to do the “adult” thing and also having a “career.”
+(And a boring one at that.
+I fortunately abandoned this foolish notion around 35 and have been living my best life ever since.)
 While I do regret that, they left behind a lengthy discography and there’s plenty of live videos of them out there.
 And with all the re-unions going on these days, you can never say never anymore.